AndieRowell/fast-fm/pseudocode.md

 - many artists to one genre
 - many artists to one playlist

-- many albums to one song - ???
 - many albums to one artist
 - many albums to one genre
 - many albums to one playlist